Certificate Authentication for PostgreSQL

 4. Connect to PostgreSQL using the PostgreSQL Client

-Once the TCP Service is defined, your end users will see it in their Banyan Desktop App.
+Once the TCP Service is defined, your end users will see it in their desktop app.

 When the user clicks Connect, the Desktop App will launch the banyanproxy in TCP Mode, on the specified port (we recommend 5432 for PostgreSQL).